Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Methodology

+Since literature review writing primarily involves the collection and synthesis of relevant research, we design three independent tasks as follows to evaluate LLMs' capabilities in different aspects of literature review writing.

-\begin{itemize} \item Given the article title $t_i$ and keywords $w_i$, ask LLMs to find the 10 most relevant studies to the research topic.
-Each citation study must include 7 metadata elements: title, authors, journal, year, volumes, first page, and last page.
-In this task, we evaluate whether LLMs can recommend reliable references based on the given topic.
+\begin{itemize} \item \textbf{Reference Generation:} Given the article title $t_i$ and keywords $w_i$, ask LLMs to find the $N$ most relevant studies $R_i^g = \{r_1^g,...,r_n^g,...,r_N^g\}$ to the research topic.
+Each citation study must include 7 metadata elements: title, authors, journal, year, volumes, first page, and last page, $r_n^g = \{T, A, J, Y, V, FP, LP\}$.
+In this task, we evaluate whether LLMs can recommend reliable references based on the given topic. \textit{Note that these references are not reused in later tasks.}

-\item Given the article title $t_i$ and keywords $w_i$, ask LLMs to write an abstract according to the research topic provided in the title and the keywords.
-The length of the generated abstract is required to be the same as the length of the original abstract of the article.
-In this task, we evaluate whether LLMs can write an abstract based on the given topic.
+\item \textbf{Abstract Writing:} Given an article title $t_i$ and its associated keywords $w_i$, the LLMs are prompted to generate an abstract $a_i^g$ that aligns with the research topic.
+The length of the generated abstract is constrained to match that of the original.
+This task serves as a proxy for literature review planning, as abstracts often outline the key components of a study—such as its objectives, methods, and covered subtopics—which are also critical in structuring comprehensive literature reviews.
+By evaluating the model’s ability to generate coherent and topic-relevant abstracts, we assess its potential to assist researchers in the early planning stages of literature review writing.

-\item Given the article $t_i$ and keywords $w_i$, and abstract $a_i$, ask LLMs to write a literature review according to the research topic provided in the title, keywords, and abstract.
-The literature survey should be about 1000 words long.
-LLMs also need to back up claims by citing previous studies (with a total of 10 citations in the literature survey).
-In this task, we evaluate whether LLMs can write a high-quality literature survey and cite truth studies.
+\item \textbf{Review Composition:} Given the article $t_i$ and keywords $w_i$, and abstract $a_i$, ask LLMs to write a short literature review $c_i^g$ according to the research topic provided in the title, keywords, and abstract.
+To facilitate evaluation and accommodate computational budget constraints, the length of each literature review is limited to approximately 1000 words.
+LLMs also need to back up claims by citing relevent studies $R_i^g = \{r_1^g,...,r_n^g,...,r_N^g\}$ (with a total of $N$ citations in the literature review).
+These citations are newly generated to support the content of the review.
+In this task, we evaluate whether LLMs can write a high-quality literature review and cite truth studies.

 \end{itemize}

 Three task prompts are shown in Appendix Table~\ref{at1}.